-Honda admits that this is a common problem, and the rattling noise is caused by a malfunctioning Variable Valve Timing actuator inside the engine.
-This device sits on the camshaft and moderates the timing of the engine for better fuel economy and performance.
+Honda admits this is a common problem, and the rattling noise is caused by a malfunctioning Variable Valve Timing actuator inside the engine.
+This device sits on the camshaft and moderates the engine’s timing for better fuel economy and performance.

 Internally, there is a defect that causes the part to become loose.
 In a vehicle that has been left overnight, the oil drains out, so when you start it in the morning, the loose parts inside rattle and are filled with oil.
 However, there may be other reasons as well.